 - Swiss francs (CHF)

-How to Load, Reload, and Use the CIBC AC Conversion Card
+How to Load and Reload the CIBC AC Conversion Card

-The exchange rate at which you lock-in your currencies stays the same and will not change regardless of what happens in the FX markets.
-For this card, CIBC also offers an exchange rate that is generally more competitive than what’s on offer in-branch.
+The exchange rate at which you lock in your currencies stays the same and will not change regardless of what happens in the FX markets.
+For this card, CIBC also offers an exchange rate that is generally more competitive than what’s on offer in the branch.

-You can take a look at the current exchange rates here to get an idea of how much CAD you need to convert to get your preferred currency.
+You can look at the current exchange rates here to know how much CAD you need to convert to get your preferred currency.

 A few transaction limits to take note of: